loneworkernelson-web/On-The-Go-Safety/README.md

-# OTG AppSuite: A "BYO" Safety System for Lean Organisations
+# OTG AppSuite — A "BYO" Safety System for Lean Organisations

-I designed the **On-The-Go (OTG) AppSuite** to solve a specific problem: professional Lone Worker safety systems are often too expensive or complex for small charities and community organisations.
+I designed the **On-The-Go (OTG) AppSuite** to solve a specific problem: professional lone worker safety systems are often too expensive or complex for small charities and community organisations.

 The OTG AppSuite is not a standard SaaS product.
 You don't sign up for an account, you don't pay a monthly subscription, and your data doesn't live on our servers.
 Instead, it is a **self-hosted system engine** that you deploy into your own Google Cloud environment.